ParkerFung/esp_handheld/README.md

 This is my first ESP32 project!
 I built a handheld game console that can play classic games like Pong.
 It uses an ESP32-S3 chip with a small TFT display and some buttons.

+---

+## Background and Goals

+This handheld was originally intended as a platform to run a Game Boy emulator on the ESP32-S3 with an ST7789 display.
+However, I couldn't find any existing Game Boy emulators compatible with my specific hardware setup—especially the display and button wiring.

+Because of that, I began working on my own Game Boy emulator port in a separate repository.
+Meanwhile, this handheld project serves as the base hardware and software platform (menu system, input handling, display control) that will eventually wrap around the emulator.

+So far, the handheld runs simple games like Pong and provides the hardware foundation needed to integrate the emulator once it becomes usable.

+---

 ## What It Is
 - A small handheld game device
 - Built with ESP32-S3 WROOM-1 microcontroller